northbright/Notes/samba/xiaomi-tv-can-not-connect-to-samba-share.md

-# Xiaomi TV Can NOT Connect to SMB Share
+# Xiaomi TV Can NOT Connect to Samba Share

 ## Problem
-* Setup SMB share on Ubuntu
+* Setup Samba share on Ubuntu
-* PC clients can connect the SMB share
+* PC clients can connect the Samba share
 * Xiaomi TV can NOT connect

 ## Root Cause